esterl/sketches-evaluation/reports/estimating-total/rows.md

 |             _Pcap_ |         CAIDA-no dups         |
 | _Average function_ |              mean             |

+The results were later analyzed using a [Pearson's Chi-square test for equality of percentiles](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4535814/) and as expected, the FastCount is affected by the aspect ratio in any case; the AGMS in no case and the Fast-AGMS only when the number of packets is low.

 ### Conclusion

 We have seen that increasing the number of rows decreases the standard error and that using the mean is the best way of combining the results between different rows.
-Regarding the aspect ratio of the sketch, a reasonable choice that works for every sketch on every situation is to choose a square sketch, where the number of rows is more or less the same as the number of columns.
+Regarding the aspect ratio of the sketch, one must be careful specially for the FastCount sketch, for which a reasonable choice is choosing a square sketch.
+For the Fast-AGMS, when the number of packets is low, choosing a higher number of rows will smooth its PMF, easing the prediction of the percentile.